MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaUserAuthenticationWindowsHelloForBusinessMethodDevice.md

 When you get a user's Windows Hello for Business registration information, this property is returned only on a single GET and when you specify ?$expand.
 For example, GET /users/admin@contoso.com/authentication/windowsHelloForBusinessMethods/_jpuR-TGZtk6aQCLF3BQjA2?$expand=device.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserAuthenticationWindowsHelloForBusinessMethodDevice](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgUserAuthenticationWindowsHelloForBusinessMethodDevice?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)